Zinc acetylacetonate

 Zinc acetylacetonate is an acetylacetonate complex of zinc, with the chemical formula of Zn(C5H7O2)2.
 The compound is in fact a trimer, Zn3(acac)6, in which each Zn ion is coordinated by five oxygen atoms in a distorted trigonal bipyramidal structure.

-Preparation

-Zinc acetylacetonate can be obtained by reacting zinc sulfate, acetylacetone and sodium hydroxide.
+Hydrated zinc acetylacetonate can be obtained by combining zinc sulfate, acetylacetone, and sodium hydroxide.

-Properties
+Structure

-Zinc acetylacetonate is a crystalline substance that is slightly soluble in water.
-Through sublimation, monomer crystals can be obtained, which are monoclinic and have the space group C2/c (No. 15).
-Trimeric crystals can also be obtained by sublimation, which is also monoclinic, with space group C2 (No. 5).
+Through sublimation, both monomeric and trimeric forms can be obtained.
+The monomer is monoclinic and have the space group C2/c (No. 15).
+Anhydrous zinc acetylacetonate also exists in the solid state as a trimer.

+Reactions

+The anhydrous zinc acetylacetonate is Lewis acidic, giving 5- and 6-coordinate adducts of the formula Zn(acac)2L and Zn(acac)2L2, respectively.
 The structures of its monohydrate and dihydrate are also known.

-Reactions

-Zinc acetylacetonate hydrate has been used to prepare magnetic (Zn,Fe)Fe2O4 films, zinc oxide, and is also a catalyst for organic synthesis.
+Thermal decomposition of zinc acetylacetonate gives zinc oxide, and is also a catalyst for organic synthesis.